Teach your students to navigate a tech-filled world.

 Learn from the experts

 You’ll be guided through this course by the team of teachers at Cyber Civics, led by founder Diana Graber, a digital literacy educator and advocate, and author of “Raising Humans in a Digital World: Helping Kids Build a Healthy Relationship with Technology” (HarperCollins Leadership).
 She is also the cofounder of Cyberwise, a leading online safety and digital literacy organization, and was honored with the NAMLE Media Literacy Teacher Award.
-Cyber Civics is the popular and innovative middle school digital citizenship and literacy program currently being taught in over 40 US states, the UK, Canada, New Zealand and Africa.
+Cyber Civics is the popular and innovative middle school digital citizenship and literacy program currently being taught in 45 US states, the UK, Mexico, Spain, Canada, Australia, New Zealand and Africa.

 What is digital citizenship?

 The short answer is this.
 Digital Citizenship is “the safe and responsible use of digital tools.”
 But digital citizenship is really much, much more.
 Let us show you!

 Research shows that over 50% of students think they spend too much time online!
 Digital citizens also know how they spend their time online is important.
 Are they producing creating content or mindlessly consuming?
 Are they building healthy relationships online with their peers or comparing themselves to others?
 These are areas we can help students look at with the help of engaging Cyber Civics lesson plans created by teachers for teachers.

 Teaching students what “fake” news is (and what it is not), how to spot it, and most importantly, what to do when they encounter it is an important lesson in critical thinking.
 In 2016, researchers from the Stanford Graduate School of Education discovered that young people’s ability to effectively evaluate the information they find online is, in a word, “bleak.”
 More than 80 percent of middle-school students were unable to distinguish a paid story branded as “sponsored content” from a real news story.